josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 In any case, the narrow range of choices isn't MoErgo's fault; nearly as I can tell, there just aren't any other Kailh Choc v1 switches on the market.
 At least you still have a choice of linear, tactile, or clicky.

 As for the keycaps: Choc v1 keycaps seem to be much harder to find than standard Cherry-compatible keycaps.
-This would seem to be because Choc v1 uses its own stem (generally just referred to as Choc), which looks a bit like a two-prong electrical plug, instead of the de facto industry standard Cherry "plus" stem.
+This is probably largely because Choc v1 uses its own stem (generally just referred to as Choc), which looks a bit like a two-prong electrical plug, instead of the de facto industry standard Cherry "plus" stem.

 <figure>